 What to see in Rhode Island

-Although the smallest of the US states, Rhode Island does not fail to deliver when it comes to finding things to see and do.
-A popular east coast getaway, this picturesque state offers visitors memorable sites and experiences satisfying a varied number of interests.
+Although it is the smallest of the US states, there is plenty of attractions in Rhode Island to keep visitors entertained.
+A popular getaway on the east coast, this picturesque state offers visitors memorable sites and experience satisfying a varied number of interests.

-Those in search of a little history and culture will certainly not be disappointed.
-A favourite among visitors to Rhode Island are the lavish 19th-century mansions of America's wealthy families gracing Newport, offering a slice of opulent history frozen in time.
-The National Museum of American Illustration is also loved by the artistic among visitors, as is the Rhode Island School of Design Museum offering many textile and fine art exhibitions.
+A favourite among visitors to Rhode Island are the lavish 19th-century mansions of America's wealthy families, slices of opulent history frozen in time.
+The National Museum of American Illustration is adored by art lovers, as is the Rhode Island School of Design Museum with its many textile and fine art exhibitions.

-Rhode Island's magnificent white marble Georgian state house was inspired by London's St Paul's Cathedral and the US Capitol.
+Rhode Island's magnificent Georgian-marble state house was inspired by London's St Paul's Cathedral and the US Capitol.
 It has the distinction of sporting one of the largest self-supporting domes in…

-The small but comprehensive museum attached to the Rhode Island design college features many changing exhibitions, particularly relating to textiles.
+The small but comprehensive museum attached to the Rhode Island School of Design features many changing exhibitions, particularly relating to textiles.
 The museum's permanent collection includes the…

-Established in 1998, the National Museum of American Illustration is the nation's only museum devoted exclusively to American illustration artwork.
+Established in 1998, the National Museum of American Illustration is devoted exclusively to American illustration artwork.
 The museum is housed in the beautiful mansion of Vernon Court, with its Gilded…

 Become our Rhode Island Travel Expert